kbrandwijk/graphcool-gateway-apollo-engine-demo/README.md

 # graphcool-gateway-apollo-engine-demo

 This demo demonstrates using Apollo Engine with the Graphcool API Gateway pattern.
 It contains a simple example with one endpoint, and an advanced example that stitches together two endpoints.
+It also contains an example that takes advantage of the new Apollo Cache Control.

 ## Simple example